 Accessible, quality education is critical to the future of the Western Parkland City.
 It’s not enough to establish a new research and development base for advanced industries and emerging jobs.
 We need to make sure people have access to the right education and training to be able to take up those opportunities.

-The New Education and Training Model (or NETM) offers learners the chance to complete micro-credentials – short, targeted training courses of about 40 hours each – to develop the skills needed for jobs in industries like advanced manufacturing, transport and logistics, aerospace and defence, and agribusiness.
+The New Education and Training Model (or NETM) offers learners the chance to complete micro-credentials – short, targeted training courses of about 40 hours each – to develop the skills needed for jobs in industries like advanced manufacturing, pharmaceuticals, transport and logistics, aerospace and defence, and agribusiness.

 Learn at your own pace

-NETM micro-credentials are being designed for and by industry in partnership with leading education providers.
+NETM micro-credentials are being designed for and by industry in partnership with leading education and training providers.
 This approach helps ensure that the training you complete will prepare you for new jobs on the cutting edge of industry's needs.

 Frequently Asked Questions

 Am I eligible to enrol in the NETM?

 During the early stages of the NETM, the intention is to prioritise existing employees working in the Western Parkland City in a related field to each micro-credential – but over the course of the pilot these criteria will evolve as the number of micro-credentials we have on offer grows.